-Over this time, we have discovered that most people frequently make the same 99% of mistakes.
+Over this time, we have discovered that many people frequently make the same mistakes.
 Just like in the fashion or energy industry, every few years there is trend, and not necessarily one that is a brilliant idea.

 Someone who is known says something is brilliant and within weeks, months, years - millions of people buy into the same idea.
 It's not until a few years on that they realise shell suits and flashing trainers are actually a bit of a stupid idea.

 Well, this also happens all over the web.
 Believe it or not, some of the things that were developed 10 or 20 years ago still work brilliantly today, and run rings around modern technology.

 Did you run out and buy Beta, VHS, DVD or Blue-ray and then just end up watching films in HD on Sky or Netflix?
 Or maybe you appreciate that CD or vinyl is still better than MP3 or digital.

 The principle is similar for websites.
 The original building blocks and standards formed many years ago and things we learned 20 years ago that go into making a high quality website are now even more relevant.